Kevin Durant’s Decision To Leave Warriors For Nets ‘Made No Sense,’ Says Joe Lacob

 After three consecutive trips to the NBA Finals and winning two NBA championship titles, Kevin Durant decided to part ways with the Golden State Warriors last summer.
 Despite the strong efforts from the Warriors to convince him to stay, Durant still chose to leave Golden State and start a new journey with Kyrie Irving on the Brooklyn Nets.

-In a recent interview with 95.7 The Game, Warriors owner Joe Lacob admitted that he hated to see a player who became a huge part of the organization leave but he made it clear that he didn’t hold any grudge against the All-Star forward.
-However, for Lacob, Durant’s decision to leave the Warriors for the Nets “made no sense” since Golden State has almost everything a player has been looking from an ideal landing spot.
+In a recent interview with 95.7 The Game, Warriors owner Joe Lacob admitted that he hated to see a player who became a huge part of the organization leave, but he made it clear that he didn’t hold any grudge against the All-Star forward.
+However, for Lacob, Durant’s decision to leave the Warriors for the Nets “made no sense” since Golden State has almost everything a player could be looking for as an ideal landing spot.

 “And by the way, I don’t get mad, the other side of the coin, I can’t get mad when Kevin Durant, who I felt pretty close with, decides he’s going to leave,” Lacob said.
 “Which, to me, made no sense.
 Like, you’re the best organization, I hope he thinks, in the world… Winning.
 Other great players.
 The new Arena.
 To me, there was like every reason in the world to stay, but I’m not going to be mad at him because it’s his life.
 And he earned the right and for whatever reason, he decided he wanted to leave.
 I can’t control that.
 I tried.”